Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 His digestion had also always been poor, with meals often causing him to get sick soon after – despite having a relatively balanced diet.

 But most concerning were the delayed gross motor skills.
-Ammon rolled over and crawled late, and walked at almost the age of two.
+Jason rolled over and crawled late, and walked at almost the age of two.

 “His gross motor skills were totally off and we just chalked it up to him being kind of laid back,” Crystal says.
 “You know, as a first-time parent, you don’t want to admit there’s anything even remotely wrong.
 We just thought he was laid back and really big, so it was harder to move around.”